apache/hudi/rfc/rfc-63/rfc-63.md

 stored separately from the record data.
 There is no materialization of the values from the expression in the data area.
 PostgreSQL supports Index on Expression and Oracle database supports Function-Based Indexes.

-Hudi's Functional Index applies similar concept which allows a new index to be built based on a function defined on a data column at any time for file pruning.
+Hudi's Functional Index applies similar concept which allows a new index to be built based on a function defined on field(s) at any time for data skipping.

 #### Generated Column in Delta Lake